- Money for Art, Pt 1 – Arts Funding in America

 But it wasn’t simply the radical artists and thinkers who brought this upon us and themselves.
-Huge changes in the popular entertainment industry — like the rise of rock ‘n’ roll and the inclusion of black entertainers, like the TV networks dumping all their high-culture programming — played a major role as well.
+Huge changes in the popular entertainment industry — like the rise of rock ‘n’ roll and later hip-hop, the inclusion of Black entertainers, like the TV networks dumping all their high-culture programming — played a major role as well.
 As did anti-war politics, as did the civil rights movement, which saw white, middle-class, middlebrow culture lose much of its authority and supposed universal appeal.
 Then came the onslaught of the electronic media, which only increased the fragmentation.
-First came cable television, narrowcasting in radio and then, of course, the electronic device you’re reading now.
+First came cable television, then narrowcasting in radio formats and then, of course, the electronic device you’re reading now.

 All of this history is relevant to Money for Art because, one, we can’t put the genii back in the bottle.
 I don’t think we’ll ever see a cultural figure like Van Cliburn again.
 He wasn’t just a popular performer of classical music; he was a national hero, he was given a tickertape parade in New York — like Charles Lindbergh or NASA’s astronauts.
 And I’m not sure we’ll ever see a cultural consensus again like the one that held sway then — however shaky that consensus was, however propped up by Cold War competitions and fears — and (often secret, CIA) government funding.

 This history is also relevant because Dr. Smith concludes Money for Art with something like an appeal for a revivified NEA, a call for a back-to-basic-principles endowment.
-He sees Dana Gioia as having spearheaded just this movement during the last administration — particularly with his emphasis on arts education and productions of Shakespeare’s plays across America.
+He sees Dana Gioia as having spearheaded just this movement during the last administration — particularly with his emphasis on arts education and the production of Shakespeare’s plays across America.
 Dr. Smith wants to return to that ‘unique cultural moment’ in the ’60s.

 And this time, wiser and older, we’ll get the NEA’s purpose right.